Nisetie/PSIX/README.md

 Inspired By Zabbix and Mamashev-Man.

-This tool implements task of retreiving information about defined metrics and criterias.
+This tool implements task of retreiving an information about defined metrics and criterias.
 Then using them to check system(-s) states and stability.
 User can make hosts, templates, template groups and LLDs like in Zabbix.

 PSIX is not a full alternative of Zabbix.
 But can be useful, when you want to collect metrics with difficult evaluations.